- Hypnosis is a state of focused attention that allows direct access to your subconscious mind.

 - Your eyeballs moving back and forth underneath your eyelids.

-- A difference in the way you perceive time; things may feel very slowed down or time may pass very quickly.
+- A difference in the way you perceive time; things may feel tremendously slowed down, or time may seem to pass very quickly.

 - Your breathing slowing down.